MERN-Project-Sticker-Shop/T3A2-Server/README.md

 ---

 * **Client**
+* `react`: React is a javascript library for building user intergaces.
+It is based on components.
+We use it to build the front end(client-side) of our application.

+* `react-dom`: React-dom is a library or package which provides DOM-specific methods and binds react to the DOM.
+Methods such as render() has been used to render the component of the react.

+* `react-hook-form`: React Form Hook is a React library that is used to make and validate complex forms.

+* `react-router-dom`: React Router DOM is a javascript library for routing in React.
+It allows us to implement dynamic routing in the web application.
+It is used to build single-page applications that acts like a multi-paged website.

+* `@testing-library/jest-dom`, `@testing-library/react`, `@testing-library/react-hooks`, `@testing-library/user-event`: These are testing libraries used in the application.
+We run these tests using vitest framework.

+* `@types/react`: This pakcage contains type definitions for React.

+* `@types/react-dom`: This package contains type definitions for React (react-dom).

+* `@vitejs/plugin-react-swc`: This package speeds up the vite development server with SWC.

+* `jsdom`: JSDOM is a library which parses and interacts with assembled HTML just like a browser.
+It is used to create a realistic testing environment.

+* `vite`: Vite is a build tool that significantly improves the front-end development experience.
+We use this to build our client-side application.

+* `vitest`: Vitest is the unit testing framework built on top of Vite, we use this framework together with testing libraries to test our client-side application.

 * **Server**
 * `express`: Express is a Node.js web application framework for building web and mobile applications.
 It was used for building the backend of this applications to creates a robust API and allows for HTTP utility methods and middleware support.